Incentive and Non-Qualified Stock Options

 An option holder can choose to exercise the option at any time during the exercise period.
 If the stock price exceeds the exercise price, the option is considered to be “in the money” or “above water,” allowing the option holder to essentially purchase the stock at a discount.
 On the other hand, where the exercise price is greater than the price of the stock in the open market, the option is “out of the money” or “under water.”
 In such a situation, the option holder would let the option expire without exercising (absent a situation where the company is private and exercising the option might be the only way to acquire the underlying stock).

 There are two types of employee stock options: incentive stock options (ISO) and non-qualified stock options (NQSO).
 While they operate in a similar manner, the underlying income tax treatment of each is markedly different relative to timing of the income reportable and the tax consequences thereon (ordinary income versus long-term capital gains).
 In addition to understanding the type of option, it is also important to know when the option can be exercised, the tax consequences at that time and the methods of funding the purchase price.

 Clearly, a prudent strategy for managing the wealth associated with stock options requires knowledge of the type of option, terminology, time period for exercise, the tax consequences and the method of funding the purchase price.

 1. What communication do employees generally receive when they are granted a stock option?

 An employee will receive a Stock Option Grant Certificate and Agreement that will typically include the following:

 - Type of option: ISO or NQSO

 - Terms of the option: number of shares subject to the option, exercise (purchase) price per share, grant date, expiration date (when the option purchase right expires), vesting schedule (how long must one wait to exercise the option)

-- Income tax consequences of the option (ISO and/or NQSO)
+- Income tax consequences of the option

 - Tax (federal income, Social Security, Medicare, state and local income tax) and withholding requirements, if any